bilal-chughtai/site/src/products.md

 **[Garmin Forerunner 165 Music](https://www.garmin.com/en-GB/p/1611937/pn/010-02863-31)**.
 Entry level running watch.

 **[TaoTronics AP003 Air Purifier](https://housefresh.com/taotronics-ap003-review/)**.
 The best affordable air purifier money... could buy in mid 2024.
 Unfortunately discontinued (so will be increasingly hard to find).
 [Better air quality is the easiest way to not die](https://dynomight.net/air/).

+**[Minirig 4](https://minirigs.co.uk/speakers/bluetooth-minirig-4)**.
+Extremely loud portable bluetooth speaker.
+Also with zero latency aux passthrough.

+**[Google Nest Mini](https://store.google.com/gb/config/google_nest_mini?hl=en-GB&selections=eyJwcm9kdWN0RmFtaWx5IjoiWjI5dloyeGxYMjVsYzNSZmJXbHVhUT09In0%3D)**.
+A cheapish way to start voice controlling your home.
+Also a decent speaker.

+**[Smart Coloured Light Bulbs](https://amzn.eu/d/34xoGgx)**.
+Buy many.
+Set up automations so you minimally have to manually control your lights.
+I recommend bright white lights during the day, and dim red lights a few hours before bed.
+Note I don't have strong takes on brand.
+I use the linked ones and they are fine, but more thought could be put into it.

 # Clothing